frederic-santos/rdss/CONTRIBUTING.md

 ## Fixing typos

 The easiest way to contribute consists in fixing typos or grammatical errors in documentation files (and there might be quite a lot of them, since they are written by a non-native English speaker!).
-Fixes can be made through the GitLab web interface directly in the `.Rd` files (`rdss` does not use `roxygen` and no documentation is included in the source files).

 ## Pull requets

-More substantial changes can be made through pull requests.
+All changes can be made through pull requests.

 ### Prerequisites